ShaunDychko/gatsby-transformer-katex/README.md

 }
 ```

 The `type` key in the gatsby-transformer-katex configuration is the value of the internal type of the graphQL node.
 In this example it is `node__article`.
-Each item in the `fields` array is a [dot notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors#dot_notation) path to the field starting within `data`.
+Each item in the `fields` array is a [dot notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors#dot_notation) path to the field starting within the data node.
 In this example the field is `body.processed`.
 The field can be arbitrarily nested with more dots.
 This example was created using the [gatsby-source-drupal](https://www.gatsbyjs.com/plugins/gatsby-source-drupal/) source plugin, but any source plugin that assigns an "internal.type" can be used (which is probably all of them?).

 To use the Katex processed version of `body.processed`, adjust the GraphQL query as follows: